DJDevon3/Arduino/Adafruit NRF52840 Feather Sense/README.md

 I'm using this as a basic temperature, humidity, and barometric pressure display inside my garage.
 In Florida, on July 1st, it's 95F in here. :/

 This is all offline real-time sensor data.
-The demo shows all 9 of the Feather Sense's onboard sensors for the purpose of a beginner demo.
+The demo shows all 9 of the Feather Sense's onboard sensors on the TFT display as demo.

  ![](https://raw.githubusercontent.com/DJDevon3/Arduino/master/Adafruit%20NRF52840%20Feather%20Sense/DJDevon3_Simple_Offline_Weatherstation.jpg)